aungsias/Eigen/NNBasedPortfolioOptimization/README.md

 In assessing the models over time, the leveraged LSTM model conspicuously stands out with its stellar performance, markedly surpassing its no-leverage counterpart and the broader stock market epitomized by VTI.
 Such dominance accentuates its adeptness at capturing market trends, capitalizing often antithetical market trends, and overall its prowess in return generation.
 In juxtaposition, the Mean Variance models, irrespective of whether they deploy leverage or not, tread similar paths, indicating a degree of consistency.
 Yet, they remain eclipsed by the superior performance of the LSTM models.

 Conversely, the FCN and CNN models, both with and without the leverage mechanism, seem to grapple in keeping pace, lagging discernibly behind their LSTM and Mean Variance counterparts.
-This dichotomy underscores the variability in model efficacies and their intrinsic methodologies.

 #### 5.3 Portfolio Metrics